usnistgov/fireflow/COMMON_ISSUES.md

 ## Extra whitespace in comma-separated values

 Composite values which are represented as comma-separated lists (*$SPILLOVER* for example) sometimes have whitespace between the commas.
-This will fail for similar reasons as mentioned in the previous section.
+Most of these separated values are numbers, which cannot be parsed with space around them.

 Enable `trim_intra_value_whitespace` to remove this whitespace.